 Ben comes from Ireland and studied Aerospace Engineering at KTH.
 He is a big outdoors person and likes to explore the wilderness outside and inside Stockholm city.

-One of the primary reasons I choose the Aerospace programme was its excellent reputation for engineering, also regarded as one of the best in Europe.
-The Aerospace master's programme has a wide range of courses to choose from as well as some great specialisation options.
+One of the primary reasons I choose the master's programme in Aerospace Engineering was its excellent reputation for engineering, also regarded as one of the best in Europe.
+The master's programme in Aerospace Engineering has a wide range of courses to choose from as well as some great specialisation options.

 However, Stockholm also played a large part in my decision to move to Sweden and study at KTH.
 As I researched the campus and city, I saw just how amazing Stockholm really was.

 One of the best aspects of KTH is the learning environment.
 The lecturers are extremely friendly and open to discussions, while the course content is well-balanced between labs, projects and final exams.
 In addition to your programme, there are so many opportunities to get involved in extra-curricular projects and events throughout the year.

 Another thing worth mentioning is the beautiful main campus, situated right in the city centre.
 The campus has its own metro stop, and there are loads of places to explore including some great parks and forests nearby.